thoth-station/core/community/sig-messaging/README.md

 --->

-# Observability Special Interest Group
+# Messaging Special Interest Group

-Work on all things that concern Observability!
-This includes the definition of metrics, monitoring, reporting and alerting.
+Work on all the messages, releated frameworks and dev and devops topics.

-The [charter](charter.md) defines the scope and governance of the Observability Special Interest Group.
+The [charter](charter.md) defines the scope and governance of the Messaging Special Interest Group.

 ## Meetings
 * Let's talk Thoth Tech: [Thursdays at 15:00 UTC (Coordinated Universal Time)](https://meet.google.com/kxd-axiz-tym) (weekly).
 [Convert to your timezone](http://www.thetimezoneconverter.com/?t=15:00&tz=UTC%20%28Coordinated%20Universal%20Time%29).